-- Sharpshooter: You get +2 dice when firing a rifle or carbine type of weapon. - Blade Fighter: You get +1 die to close combat rolls when fighting with a bladed weapons, i.e. swords, knives, and spears. - Doctor: As an action, you can roll for LOGIC to stabilize a broken person.
+- Sharpshooter: You get +2 dice when firing a rifle or carbine type of weapon. - ••• Blade Fighter: You get +1 die to close combat rolls when fighting with a bladed weapons, i.e. swords, knives, and spears. - Doctor: You get +1 die when rolling for LOGIC to stabilize a broken person.
 Medical equipment will give you Gear Dice that you add to the roll. - Sixth Sense: You cannot be taken by surprise.
 This means that the attacker in a sneak attack doesn't get any bonus against you and you are also able to block the attack.
 When being ambushed you draw initiative normally.